-16 Goal Name Community Development Objective 4 - Acquisition Goal Description Goal: Improve living conditions in by addressing non-housing community development for special needs populations over a five-year period.
+15 Goal Name Community Development Objective 4 - Acquisition Goal Description Goal: Improve living conditions in by addressing non-housing community development for special needs populations over a five-year period.
 Objective 1: Address community needs through community-based public service programs.
-Strategy 1.4: The project will provide funding to acquire property in Prince William County to be used as part of INSIGHT's Supported Living Program.
+Two projects will be funded for this goal during Program Year FFY19 Performance Goal 1: The project will provide funding \$450,000 CDBG to acquire two properties in Prince William County to be used as part of INSIGHT's Supported Living Program.
 One component of the program is to provide a stable living environment that offers structure and continuity.
 The program is designed for persons with mild to moderate intellectual/developmental disabilities who are employed in the community and need support in areas of medical case management and supervision, budgeting, shopping, and social and other activities of daily living.
-Performance Goal 1: \$450,000 (\$225,000 in CDBG Funding and \$225,000 CDBG Carry-Over Funding) to assist INSIGHT, Inc. with acquisition of properties used in its supportive housing programs, 3rd year funding and additional 2 annual plan periods.
-17 Goal Name Community Development Objective 5 - Outreach Goal Description Goal: Improve living conditions in by addressing non-housing community development for special needs populations over a five-year period.
-Objective 1: Address community needs through community-based public service programs.
-Strategy 1.5: Provide CDBG funds to Streetlight Community Outreach Ministries for Case Management Operations and Supportive Services for Transitional Housing and Emergency Shelter providers that provide housing and supportive services for homeless persons and families transitioning to permanent assisted housing or other housing.
-Performance Goal: \$80,000 (\$40,000 CDBG Funding and \$40,000 CDBG Carry-Over Funding) to assist Streetlight Community Outreach Ministries - providing services to 25 persons, 3rd Year funding.
-1550 Prince William Parkway, Suite B, Woodbridge, 22191
+Performance Goal 2: \$225,000 in CDBG Funding to assist Pathway Homes, Inc. with acquisition of one property to be used in its supportive housing programs, for persons with mental/developmental disabilities 5th year funding and additional 1 annual plan period.
+16 Goal Name Community Development Objective 4 Pub Facility Goal Description Goal: Improve living conditions in by addressing non-housing community development for special needs populations over a five-year period.
+Objective 1: Address community needs through community-based public service programs Strategy 1.3: The project will provide funding to rehabilitate five affordable supportive services properties for persons with disabilities to remove safety hazards and to provide for energy efficiency.
+Performance Goal 1: \$84,559 in CDBG Funding allocated 2 nd year to assist PWC CB to rehabilitate five affordable supportive services properties for person with disabilities assisting 12 persons.
+Properties located at, 2135 Fort Donelson Court, 17914 Milroy Drive & 17250 Wexford Loop, Dumfries, VA 22026 and 2858 Bowes Lane & 12652 Valleywood Drive, Woodbridge, VA 22193 & 22191, 2 nd year funding and additional 1 annual plan period.